12 upcoming Dubai mega-projects we can't wait for

 The Royal Atlantis Resort & Residences is on track to open at some point in 2021.
 The Dhs5.15 billion property will be made up of 231 luxury apartments, 693 hotel rooms and 102 suites.
 The 43-storey hotel will also feature 90 swimming pools, including a stunning rooftop infinity pool suspended 96 meters above The Palm on level 22.
 The hotel will exclusively host restaurants helmed by international celebrity chefs, including Gastón Acurio, Costas Spiliadis, Ariana Bundy, Heston Blumenthal and Jose Andres.

-You may already know Atlantis, The Palm’s Aquaventure waterpark is one of the coolest waterparks in Dubai and it’s about to get a lot bigger.
-Post-upgrade, it’s set to be one of the world’s biggest when it opens in 2021 with the addition of a huge 34-metre tall new tower.
-Trident Tower will introduce an impressive 12 new slides to the waterpark on Palm Jumeirah.
-The new tower will feature rides for thrill seekers of all ages, including the world’s longest ProSlide MammothBLAST, a 449-metre, family-friendly water coaster and raft rockets that will propel riders through wind channels, drops and uphill climbs for an exhilarating ride.
+You may already know Atlantis, The Palm’s Aquaventure waterpark is one of the coolest waterparks in Dubai and it’s just got a lot bigger.
+Post-upgrade, it’s now one of the world’s biggest waterparks, with the addition of a huge 34-metre tall new tower.
+Trident Tower brings an impressive 12 new slides to the waterpark on Palm Jumeirah.
+The new tower features rides for thrill seekers of all ages, including the world’s longest ProSlide MammothBLAST, a 449-metre, family-friendly water coaster and raft rockets that propel riders through wind channels, drops and uphill climbs for an exhilarating ride.
 Guests of Atlantis, The Palm and yet-to-open Atlantis, The Royal, as well as members of the public will be able to use the park.

 Dubai Creek Tower